-Applicability of Schedule
+Applicability of schedule

 4.8.9.20 Schedule 21 is required for all local governments.
-The purpose of this schedule is to report information related to formal or informal self-insurance programs for risks in the following categories: liability, property, health and welfare, unemployment compensation, and workers' compensation.
-Local governments may self-insure their own risks only (an individual self-insurance program) or self-insure jointly with other governments pursuant to Chapter 48.62 RCW or other enabling statute.
+The purpose of this schedule is to report information related to self-insurance programs for risks in the following categories: liability, property, health and welfare, unemployment compensation, workers' compensation and Washington Paid Family & Medical leave.
+Local governments may self-insure their own risks only (an individual self-insurance program) or self-insure jointly with other governments pursuant to Chapter 48.62 RCW or another enabling statute.